mutakindev/mutakin-copy-01/content/pages/index.md

         image: images/hanson-deck.png
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          Alyvia really understands who our customers are and what tone of voice to use when communicating with them.
+          Mutakin really understands who our customers are and what tone of voice to use when communicating with them.

           **Miles Tone,** *CEO, Studio*